Autism Evaluations in Montana

 Sensory sensitivities or overwhelming reactions to stimuli

-Challenges with executive functioning, routines, or transitions
+Challenges with routines or transitions

 Feeling “different” or misunderstood, without a clear explanation